PrestaShop/prestashop-specs/back-office/multistoregeneralspecs.md

 When you edit something, you can unselect shop(s) previously selected and therefore disassocate it from these shops.<br/>
 And you can also, select shop(s) not previously selected and therefore associate it with these shops.<br/>
-If you unselect all the checkboxes (all the shops) and save, then a warning message is displayed: "Your changes will not be applied, if you want to delete this element for all your stores, you should do it from the listing"
+If you unselect all the checkboxes (all the shops) and save, then a warning message is displayed: "Your changes will not be applied, if you want to delete this element for all your stores, you should do it from the listing" **only from 1.7.8**

 **Add / edit pages with shop association block**